iresil/NeuralNet/README.md

 | Language Models (next-token prediction) | Softmax | Vocabulary size | Probability distribution over next token | Cross-Entropy | Chatbots, text completion, machine translation |

 #### SoftMax Layer
-This is going to be the output layer of our neural network.
+This is going to be the output layer of this neural network implementation.
 Its purpose is to apply the softmax function, which converts raw scores (logits) into probabilities and ensures the normalization of the model's outputs (commonly used in multi-class classification, where outputs sum to 1 across classes).